EMRs Under Attack: Legacy Software Ranks as No. 1 Cybersecurity “Bad Practice”

 Legacy Software Ranks No. 1 Cybersecurity Bad Practice

-Smaller hospitals, physician groups and specialty clinics are rising to the top of those affected by hacking or IT incident breaches as they may have less resources to protect themselves.
-With the price tag for a healthcare data breach at an all-time high of $10.1 million according to an IBM Security report, looking at your EMR environment for weak links is a smart move for organizations of every size.
+With the price tag for a healthcare data breach at an all-time high of $11 million, looking at your EMR environment for weak links is a smart move for organizations of every size.

 Legacy Software and Hardware are the Weak Links in Healthcare Security